balena-labs-research/balenaDevelop/README.md

 Start the development backend from the `frontend` directory, using `yarn dev`.

 To run in live Wails development mode, run `wails dev` in the project directory.
-In another terminal, go into the `frontend` directory and run `npm run dev`.
-The frontend dev server will run on http://localhost:34115.
-Connect to this in your browser and connect to your application.

-> Note: The quasar dev server is manually configured to run on port :5173
+> Note: The dev server is manually configured to run on port :5173
 > in order to properly work with wails.
 > If this needs to be changed, please adjust the quasar.conf.js and wails.json with the new port